As an avid football fan…

 There was only one topic I could write about this week.

-But the final on Sunday did have me gripped.
+The final on Sunday had me gripped.

 And since I am not particularly good at ‘switching off’,